-Crying Wolf is a close second due to the fact that there's literally nowhere you can hide in the arena to lower your stress, making you have to waste ration after noodle after Regain to keep your stamina up if you don't know about them.
-Especially troublesome for emblem runs that don't allow you to use healing items.
+Crying Wolf is a close second due to the fact that there are very few places you can hide in the arena to lower your stress, making you have to waste ration after noodle after Regain™ to keep your stamina up if you don't know about them.
+Especially troublesome for emblem runs that don't allow you to use healing items or waste time.

 B&B Corps: It varies whether you find their backstories woobify them or cross into outright silliness.
 Drebin's apparent omniscience certainly doesn't help with the latter.

 Old Snake: Aging at an accelerated rate thanks to being a clone, Old Snake also has to cope with his growing irrelevance and the fact that he is well on his way to becoming a Person Of Mass Destruction.
 Actually, the last bit turns out to be false, though he doesn't know this until after the credits have already started rolling.
 And then there's the microwave hallway.

 Otacon: In particular, Naomi seducing him to procure information for Liquid and Vamp.
 Her betrayal, double betrayal, and subsequent death, really hit Otacon hard.
 He's also keenly aware of how little time Snake has left to live, something that he's clearly finding difficult to cope with on top of everything else.

 Raiden: In addition to all the stuff he had to deal within in the second game, Raiden now has to deal with having been tortured beyond human capacity, turned into a cyborg killing machine (a la Gray Fox), seeing his girlfriend go off and marry the much older Colonel, and coping with the fact that their unborn child died in a miscarriage.
 Fortunately, the last two turn out to be false, and the first seems to be remedied in the epilogue.